hacksalot/extrovert-priv.js/README.md

 *Because JavaScript be all like, "yo, where my 3D at??"*

-**Extrovert.js transforms arbitrary source data into textured 3D geometry**.
+**Extrovert.js transforms your data into textured 3D geometry**.
 It supports physics, animations, cross-browser rendering, mouse and keyboard controls, and a five-minute install.
 It's intended for 3Dification of anything from on-page HTML to JSON responses fetched over AJAX to custom data formats specific to you or your project.

 Extrovert.js is open-source software and free for all non-commercial or indie use.
 A [commercial license][1] is available for commercial projects.